 Saving and investing play an important role in securing your goals, your dreams, and your future.
 Why do we need to save then?
-So we’re saying when you’re daydreaming or imagining your future, do bear in mind that those dreams and goals require money; so the question is, how will you generate that money, meaning where will it come from?
+So we’re saying that when you’re daydreaming or imagining your future, do bear in mind that those dreams and goals require money; so the question is, how will you generate that money, meaning where will it come from?

 What is the difference between saving and investing?
 They are usually used interchangeably, but there is a slight interlinking relationship between them.

-However, the difference is in the goal-setting (whether it is for the short term or long term).
+However, the difference is in the goal-setting (whether it is for the short term or the long term).
 That is, how soon do you want to have access to the funds?
 Savings refers to putting money aside for a short-term need, such as a vacation, a car deposit, or an emergency (rainy day) fund.

 Investing, on the other hand, I call the “eighth wonder of the world” compound interest.
 This means that, once you have created that emergency fund, you can then make it grow even further by investing in longer-term instruments.

-The next question will be, where will that money come from?
-The lottery is certainly not the answer, do not bet your life on an easy come-easy-go empty promise, hey some of us are not that lucky to strike it rich.
+The next question will be, Where will that money come from?
+The lottery is certainly not the answer; do not bet your life on an easy-come-easy-go empty promise.
+Hey, some of us are not that lucky to strike it rich.

 Lao Tzu said, “A journey of a 1000 miles begins with one baby step at a time.”
 I have added to it “that it opens up a new understanding, clarity, and following one’s Life purpose when you are deliberate about it”- Zinzi Mdedetyana

-Rule #1 – Pay Yourself First
+Rule #1: Pay Yourself First

 What are we talking about here is that, by using savings and investment vehicles, you are being smart about how to grow and expand your hard-earned money wisely, so it works for you like clockwork.

-When we do not save or invest, we are basically “busy robbing and stealing from our potential future wealth pocket to live for Today’s short-term gain” and that my friend is the most horrific injustice we can ever commit to ourselves and our beloved ones.
+When we do not save or invest, we are basically “busy robbing and stealing from our potential future wealth pocket to live for Today’s short-term gain,” and that, my friend is the most horrific injustice we can ever commit to ourselves and our beloved ones.

 Rule #2.
 Always remember rule #1.